15 Best Email Marketing Programs (A Full Review)

 Once you’ve created your account, your first priority is the technical setup.
 This usually involves verifying your sending domain to prove to email providers that you own it.
 Next, you’ll need to configure authentication records like SPF, DKIM, and DMARC.
 These are like digital signatures that confirm your emails are legitimate and protect your domain from being used for phishing or spam.
 Most email programs provide step-by-step guides for this process.
 Don’t skip these steps—they are absolutely essential for building a good sender reputation and ensuring your emails actually land in the inbox.

-Know the Steps to Migrate Your List
+How to Migrate Your Email List (Without Headaches)

 Moving your contacts from your old system to your new one requires care.
 Before you export anything, take this opportunity to clean your list.
 Remove any invalid email addresses, duplicates, and contacts who haven't engaged with your emails in a long time.
 Starting with a clean, high-quality list prevents high bounce rates that could damage your new sender reputation.
 Once your list is tidy, export it and import it into your new program.
 Pay close attention to mapping your data fields correctly so that all your customer information, like names and custom tags, transfers over properly.